|Degrees||MusB, GRNCM (Manchester), M.St. (Oxon)|

 Area of proposed thesis

-My research focuses on Electronic Dance Music (EDM) since 2010 and the ‘bass music’ phenomenon through a case study of dubstep, trap and future bass.
-There are four components of the project, the first of which looks at the role of the drop in bass music production and its impact in festival settings.
-This section draws upon fieldwork at the 2017 Spring Awakening Music Festival in Chicago, which features a ‘Bass Kitchen’ stage.
-The second part looks at dubstep and trap on the social web, particularly in terms of YouTube videos that feature memes and political content.
-The third section analyses how people move to bass music with reference to different modes of consciousness and ways of knowing.
-I discuss the Harlem Shake craze of 2013, the more recent dab-on-‘em Vine challenge and the dancing of Marquese ‘Nonstop’ Scott.
-The final part is dedicated to future bass and examines the crossmodal perception of different sound qualities through an empirical study.
+My research focuses on Electronic Dance Music (EDM) since 2010, specifically the ‘bass music’ phenomenon that incorporates the genres of dubstep and trap.
+There are three parts of the project, the first of which looks at the role of the drop in bass music and its impact in festival settings.
+This section draws upon digital ethnography and IRL (‘In Real Life’) fieldwork at the Spring Awakening Music Festival in Chicago, which features a ‘Bass Kitchen’ stage, and at the Lost Lands Music Festival in Thornville, Ohio.
+The second part of the thesis examines dubstep and trap on the social web, particularly in terms of YouTube videos that feature memes and political content.
+The third section discusses three viral dance fads (the Harlem Shake craze of 2013, the more recent dab-on-‘em Vine challenge, and the animation dancing of Marquese ‘Nonstop’ Scott) with reference to the crossmodal perception of bass music and Internet-mediated ‘choreographed consciousness’.